-When filling out your club registration form (Form #1) it is important to fill in the following contact names correctly to ensure that appropriate mail goes directly to the right person.
+When filling out the online Zone4 Club Registration, it is important to fill in the following contact names correctly to ensure that appropriate mail goes directly to the right person.

 3.6.1 Club Head Coach

 Definition: the club member that oversees your club athlete development program (CCBC Skill Development Program, Junior Racing Team, etc.).
 This individual will receive direct mailings regarding regional camps, provincial camps, team selection criteria, race notices, etc., even though some of this information may be sent directly to the club contact as well.